Lead paint removal from a home in New Orleans (AN/Bart Everson)

 July 16, 2020

-(AN) — Four anti-poverty international organizations called on G-20 finance ministers to cancel debts in poor nations on Thursday, saying that will free up money for public health spending needed to fight the COVID-19 pandemic.
+Four anti-poverty international organizations called on G-20 finance ministers to cancel debts in poor nations so they can deal with the COVID-19 pandemic.

 World Health Organization Director-General Tedros Adhanom Ghebreyesus (AN/WHO)